shelleyolivia/learn-tutorials/network-documentation/tezos/tutorials/tezos-nft-marketplace.md

     scenario += marketplace
 ```

-Now we will try to mint the NFT, We use a temporary IPFS hash here.
-First, we will call the entry point without giving Marketplace contract admin privileges.
+Now we will try to mint the NFT, we use a temporary IPFS hash here.
+First, we will call the entry point without giving the `MarketPlace` contract admin privileges.
 This is to check if everything is working how it is supposed to.
 We should see a fail message if we try to run.
 After that, we can call the `set_administrator` entry point on the Token contract and set the Marketplace contract as the admin.
-If we try to mint again, It will work.
+If we try to mint again, it will work.

 Now we can test out the collect function.
 > Make sure to use a different user while calling the entry point.
 As we have added a check to make sure the minter is not the same as the collector.